Physics-Based Learning for Robotic Environmental Sensing: Details of Experimental Results

-see Section \ref{sec:RANS} for details.
-Similar to \eqref{eq:ustd}, $n_0$ is the number of independent instantaneous velocity samples to be collected in the candidate measurement location $x$.
-Given these approximations, the added information according to the MI metric is

 Note that depending on the size of the discrete domain $\Omega$, the covariance matrix $\bbSigma_{\bar{\ccalX} \bar{\ccalX}}$ in \eqref{eq:addediMI} can be very large.
-This makes the evaluation of the MI metric \eqref{eq:addediMI} considerably more expensive than the entropy metric.
-Unlike MI, the evaluation of the entropy metric \eqref{eq:addediH} is independent of the size of the domain and only depends on the number of collected measurements $\ccalX_k$.
+This makes the evaluation of the MI metric \eqref{eq:addediMI} considerably more expensive than the entropy metric \eqref{eq:addediH}.
+In fact, planning using MI is intractable for the larger domain of Section \ref{sec:sim}.
+Unlike MI, the computation cost of the entropy metric \eqref{eq:addediH} is independent of the size of the domain and only depends on the number of collected measurements $\ccalX_k$.

-In Figure \ref{fig:lattice}, we compare our proposed planning approach to the MI metric and a sequence of independent experiments run for lattices ranging from $4\times4$ to $10\times10$ measurements.
+In Figure \ref{fig:lattice}, we compare our proposed planning approach to the MI metric \eqref{eq:addediMI} and a sequence of independent experiments run for lattices ranging from $4\times4$ to $9\times9$ measurements.
 We use a maximum of $m=81$ measurements and do not impose any travel distance constraints on the planning methods for this comparison.\footnote{Each lattice placement explores the whole domain.
-Placing travel distance constraints will prevent the other planning methods from a similar exploration and favor the lattice placement.} Particularly, Figure \ref{fig:lattice} shows the error value $e_k$ as a function of the planning step $k$ for the same $\hhatm = 100$ test locations used in Section \ref{sec:pred}.
+Placing travel distance constraints will prevent the other planning methods from a similar exploration and favor the lattice placement.} Particularly, Figure \ref{fig:lattice} shows the prediction error value $e_k$ as a function of the planning step $k$ for the same $\hhatm = 100$ test locations used in Section \ref{sec:exp}.

-From Figure \ref{fig:lattice}, it can be seen that initially our method and the baseline lattice placement return roughly similar error values while the MI metric has consistently higher errors.
-Once the proposed planning method has collected enough measurements to properly select the most probable model, it outperforms the baseline method as well.
+From Figure \ref{fig:lattice}, it can be seen that initially our method and the baseline lattice placement perform roughly similarly while the MI metric has consistently higher errors.
+Once the proposed planning method has collected enough measurements to properly select the most likely model, it outperforms the baseline method as well.
 Clearly, once a large number of measurements have been collected so that the whole domain is sufficiently covered, all approaches would perform similarly.
-Note that the oscillations in the error values are caused by the fact that the test measurements themselves are empirically collected and subject to uncertainty.
+It can be seen that the performance improvement using the proposed planning algorithm is less significant compared to Section \ref{sec:sim}.
+This is because for larger domains, information is more localized whereas here most measurements are relatively informative regardless of their location.
+Note also that unlike the simulation study in Section \ref{sec:sim}, the ground truth is unknown here.
+This makes the conclusions less reliable and leads to oscillations in prediction error values in Figure \ref{fig:lattice} since the test measurements themselves are empirically collected and subject to uncertainty.